karimessouabni/STAGE-2016-Web-App/README.md

 Because animations and transitions make a better interactivity between the different interfaces and the user.
 Css and jQuery were used to achieve and make a rich user experience.
 E.g.:

--Fade-in and fade-out field: To show notifications or error messages while the user is filling out with an incorrect syntax the different fields of the earlier cited forms;
+- Fade-in and fade-out field: To show notifications or error messages while the user is filling out with an incorrect syntax the different fields of the earlier cited forms;

--Form Vibration: Triggered when the user submits a forms with an invalid email or a wrong password.
+- Form Vibration: Triggered when the user submits a forms with an invalid email or a wrong password.